 Gum Problems in Dogs

 - Blue Gums: If inadequate amounts of oxygen are being circulated through your dog's blood supply, its gums may turn blue or purple.
 This gum color is referred to medically as cyanosis.
 Cyanosis can be caused by a variety of issues.
 Pneumonia, congestive heart failure, pulmonary thromboembolism, and other respiratory problems can cause this blue gum coloration if the condition is severe, because of a decrease in oxygenated blood.
 These conditions are all very serious.

 - Pale Pink or White Gums: If a lack of blood or hemoglobin is present in a dog, then the gums may be pale pink or even white.
 This is most often a sign of anemia or acute blood loss.
 Many underlying diseases can cause anemia, and trauma can result in severe, acute blood loss.
 Because the body doesn't have enough blood to circulate, the normal pink color fades.
 Conditions that cause anemia are very serious.

-- Bright Red Gums: If your dog's gums are very red or bright pink then it may mean it is overheated, or has stomatitis or gingivitis.
+- Bright Red Gums: If your dog's gums are very red or bright pink then it may mean they are overheated, or has stomatitis or gingivitis.
 Dogs with heat stroke often present with bright red gums as they are panting in an attempt to cool their body temperature.
 Bright red gums are also a sign that there is inflammation in the gums or they are infected.
 Both of these periodontal problems can make the gums bleed more easily and can be painful.